ward/run/_drafts/2018-11-04-teltowkanal-halbmarathon.md

 with finding out what I could do on a mostly flat course on a chilly day instead.

-After making my intentions clear on ARTC, it turned out that Johannes, someone I knew there, had run this one last year and was planning on doing so again.
+After making my intentions clear on ARTC, it turned out that one of the others, Johannes, had run this one last year and was planning on doing so again.
 Competition!

 ## Course Details